-- Completion of the specified degree requirements with a minimum retention/ graduation grade point average of 2.0 and a minimum retention/graduation grade point average of 2.0 in all work taken at Cameron University.
+Minimum Retention/Graduation GPA.
+Completion of the specified degree requirements with a minimum retention/graduation GPA of 2.0 and a minimum retention/graduation GPA of 2.0 in all work taken at Cameron University.

-- Baccalaureate degree candidates must complete a minimum of 60 semester hours, excluding physical education activity courses, at a baccalaureate degree-granting institution, 40 semester hours of which must be upper-division excluding physical education activity courses.
+Minimum Total and Upper Division Hours at Baccalaureate Degree-granting Institution.
+Baccalaureate degree candidates must complete a minimum of 60 semester hours, excluding physical education activity courses, at a baccalaureate degree-granting institution, 40 semester hours of which must be upper division excluding physical education activity courses.

 Cumulative Grade Point Average.
 The ratio of total grade points to the total grade point earning hours attempted throughout a student's undergraduate career excluding remedial/developmental courses.
 It is calculated by dividing the total grade points earned by the total grade point earning hours attempted.
 Credit hours to which an "I", "W", "S", "U", “AU”, “P”, or "AW" has been assigned are not grade point earning hours.